UzayPoyraz/Unit_3/criteriaC.md

         print(item.text())`
 I start by setting three variables.
 These are equilivent to the widgets of item, row and column respectively.
 One a square (the program sees it as row, col because anywhere you click will be in a row and a column) the place you clicked will change its background color so the user will know where they clicked and now the section is editable.
 By the buttons I generated, you can save or revert.

+## Final Notes and Improvements:
+I would like to say that this application designing from scratch helped me learn about how application designing industry works and got me way more comfortable with python.

+I already made an improvements section on the design but this will be more about the code.
+Something I want to improve is adding more explanation in the code itself by using #s.
+Even though I explained the code throughly on my repository, having it on the code itself would be more convinient for the person who wants to use my program.
+Addtionally, the code uses so many lines which makes it look complicated.
+An aim for my next project can be make it as dry as possible.

 ## Bibliography
 Molina, Alessandro.
 “Hashing Passwords in Python.”
 Useful Code, 20 Sept.
 2018, www.vitoshacademy.com/hashing-passwords-in-python/.